 PEOPLE WHO USES VIDEO GAME REVIEWS AS BUYER’S GUIDES

-I will apologise, for one last time2, to anyone who bought Spore as a direct result of me scoring it 95.
+I will apologise, for one last time ((My Spore review has been an ongoing joke between me and a few PC Zone readers for a long time, and I worry that the joke of “owning it” has run its course)), to anyone who bought Spore as a direct result of me scoring it 95.

 In my defence, it wasn’t a terrible game.
 It was good, even.
 But when magazines score out of 100, the 90 percent zone works like Star Trek’s warp speeds, the exact science of which was refined in The Next Generation.
 Every percentage point above 91 is an exponential leap, tending to infinity at Warp Factor 10.
 If PC Gamer ever scored a game 100 per cent, time space and human thought would almost certainly collapse.